Riso SF5450 printing a two-color gradient of Fluorescent Orange and Federal Blue.

 Risolana is a community risograph studio located in the South Valley.

-Risolana operates within Partnership for Community Action’s Social Enterprise Center, located at 722 Isleta Blvd SW, Albuquerque, NM 87105.
+Risolana operates in the front Casita of Partnership for Community Action’s Social Enterprise Center, located at 722 Isleta Blvd SW, Albuquerque, NM 87105.
+Enter the building through the back door.

 Riso for Artists workshop led by co-founders Michael Lopez and Karl Orozco.